CheatingBoy6890/Open-Lasertag-System-Vest/README.md

  - A switch
  - Time

+## Connecting the Tagger
+The Tagger can be connected easyly, by shooting at the vest while the display is showing "Connecting vest".
+When a vest is connectd, you'll see a small icon in the top right of the display.

   ## Who are we?
    We are two German students.
 Since we are twins, we build and programm a lot of projects together.
 We create all of our projects in our free time.
 Feel free to mail any questions to cyberfox3801@proton.me .
    We want to motivate people to discover what is possible using 3D printing and microcontrollers. \